May I visit campus?

 How do I check in when I arrive on campus?

-Self-guided tours: If you have not registered in advance for a self-guided tour, please proceed to the front of Markle Hall and check in using the QR code located on the front (red) doors.
+Self-guided tours: Proceed to the front of Markle Hall and check in using the QR code located on the front (red) doors.
 Demonstrated interest and demonstrated understanding are part of our application assessment.
 We want to note that you took the time to visit the campus.

 Will there be an Admissions representative or someone else in Markle Hall to answer questions I may have about Lafayette?

 Yes.
 A member of the Admissions staff will be in Markle Hall between the hours of 9 am and 4 pm most weekdays.
-We suggest that after your tour, you connect with your Admissions representative (based on the location of your high school) via email asking any questions you might have and sharing what you thought of your experience on campus.
-If you feel an in-person interaction can answer your question best, please ask your tour guide, or stop by Markle Hall so an Admissions representative can meet you outside Markle Hall.
+Stop by Markle Hall and the receptionist will connect you with an admissions representative.
+We suggest that after your tour, you connect with your admissions representative (based on the location of your high school) via email asking any questions you might have and sharing what you thought of your experience on campus.

 We hope you will bring a mask, but if you forget, disposable masks are available in Markle Hall at the reception desk.